Skip to content

 • Sessions can set supabase_etl.skip_ddl_log = 'true' as an emergency opt-out while recovering a system.
 DDL executed with that setting enabled is not logged for ETL.

-Future work will implement broader behavior on top of the richer trigger payload, but the current contract is deliberately limited to simple add, drop, and rename handling.
+Future work will implement broader behavior on top of the richer trigger payload, but the current contract is deliberately limited to safe column-level schema changes.

 Schema changes are transactional logical messages, so they appear in WAL order relative to row changes.
 ETL updates its stored schema when it decodes the DDL message, then waits for the next RELATION message to rebuild the runtime replication and identity masks for row decoding.